GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/5_Evaluating_pggb_output.md

     odgi draw -i graph.og -c graph.layout.lay -p graph.2D.png
     ```

 ???
-Generate graph 2D visualization using gfaestus
+"Generate graph 2D visualization using gfaestus"

     https://github.com/chfi/gfaestus
     once you have it installed, you can use the following common to generate a graph 2D visulization